CASTEP background theory

 Figure 1.
 Schematic representation of the supercell calculation of a small molecule adsorption on a surface

-The main advantage of imposing periodic boundary conditions relates to Bloch's theorem, which states that in a periodic system each electronic wavefunction can be written as a product of a cell-periodic part and a wavelike part (Payne et al. 1992):
+The main advantage of imposing periodic boundary conditions relates to Bloch's theorem.
+This states that in a periodic system you can write each electronic wavefunction as a product of a cell-periodic part and a wavelike part (Payne et al. 1992).

 Eq.
 CASTEP 1

-The cell periodic part, ψ, can then be expanded using a basis set consisting of a discrete set of plane waves whose wave vectors are reciprocal lattice vectors of the crystal:
+You can then expand the cell periodic part, ψ, using a basis set consisting of a discrete set of plane waves whose wave vectors are reciprocal lattice vectors of the crystal:

 Eq.
 CASTEP 2

-Therefore, each electronic function can be written as a sum of plane waves, exp[i(k+G)•R].
-Advantages and technical details of the plane wave basis set are described in a separate section.
+Therefore, you can write each electronic function as a sum of plane waves, exp[i(k+G)•R].
+For details of the advantages and technical details of the plane wave basis set, see Plane wave basis set.

 Among the major gains is the simplified form of the Kohn-Sham equations: